-- 6.6.
-Salaried Employees Sick Leave. - 6.6.1.
-The accrual rate for exempt employees is 8 hours of sick leave per month.
+6.6.
+Sick Leave.

+- 6.6.1.
+Salaried Employee Accrual.
+The accrual rate for exempt salaried employees is 8 hours of sick leave per month.
 Unused paid sick leave of 92 hours or less will be carried over to the following year. - 6.6.2.
-The accrual rate for non-exempt, part-time, and hourly employees is 1 hour of sick leave for every 40 hours worked.
+Hourly Employee Accrual.
+The accrual rate for hourly employees is 1 hour of sick leave for every 40 hours worked.
 Unused paid sick leave of 40 hours or less will be carried over to the following year.